Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 God knew, the men were going to want and damn well deserve something positive by the end of the day.
 A couple of medals and some promotions might just take the sting out of the unflinching dissection their first blooding was about to undergo.

 On the whole, NOVA HOUND had been a success.
-A mixed one, perhaps---three hugely valuable men dead and a great many important cards played that had previously been held close to the human race's collective chests definitely counted against it - but all mission objectives had been completed under circumstances that were not only difficult and exceptional, but unheard-of in the history of human warfare.
+A mixed one, perhaps - three hugely valuable men dead and a great many important cards played that had previously been held close to the human race's collective chests definitely counted against it - but all mission objectives had been completed under circumstances that were not only difficult and exceptional, but unheard-of in the history of human warfare.
 On the whole, the SOR had acquitted themselves very well indeed.

 As a propaganda victory, it had been an unqualified triumph.
-Senior dignitaries from every sapient race in the Dominion had been rescued alive, and their gratitude was varying degrees of grudging and profuse---the Corti after all weren't exactly fountains of grace and humility, and the Kwmbwrw had been the most strident voice of anti-human fear and mistrust---but it had all been gratitude.
+Senior dignitaries from every sapient race in the Dominion had been rescued alive, and their gratitude was varying degrees of grudging and profuse - the Corti after all weren't exactly fountains of grace and humility, and the Kwmbwrw had been the most strident voice of anti-human fear and mistrust - but it had all been gratitude.
 The events at Perfection were going to badly damage or even completely undo all of that hard-earned goodwill if they weren’t careful, but that was a separate problem that the SOR couldn’t fix by themselves.

 And the goodwill they’d gained with the *Gaoians* was something else entirely.
 There was some very happy weather on the horizon in that direction.